licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.nc6/pvWayLoggerService.md

 * Multichannel Logger
     * Will output log to a collection of loggers
 * UnitTest Logger
-    * Allowas you to perform asserts on logs content
+    * Allows you to perform asserts on logs content

 ## ILoggerService Methods